Check this page regularly. CLBC will post updates as needed.

 What if I have a chronic health condition?

 Some individuals that CLBC serves also have other medical or health conditions.
-The Office of the Provincial Health Officer has provided tips for taking extra precautions here.
+The BC Centre for Disease control has provided information on its website here.
 If this information is hard to understand, please ask a friend or support worker to review it with you.

 What do I do if I think I have the coronavirus or COVID-19 disease?